Wilfred/wilfred.github.com/_posts/2017-11-16-the-emacs-guru-guide-to-key-bindings.markdown

 title: "The Emacs Guru Guide to Key Bindings"
 ---

-The Emacs Guru Test is:

 > Imagine that you hold Control and type your name into Emacs.
 Can you
 > describe what will happen?
+>
+> -- The 'Emacs Guru Test'

 Emacs shortcuts (known as 'keybindings') can seem ridiculous to beginners.
 Some Emacsers even argue you should change them on day one.

 They are wrong.
-In this post, I'll describe the logic behind the Emacs keybindings.
-Not only will be you be closer to passing the guru test, but you might even find you don't want to change them!
+In this post, I'll describe the logic behind the Emacs
+    keybindings.
+Not only will be you be closer to passing the guru test, but you might even find you like some of the defaults!

 ## There Are *How* Many?